Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Legality of Pet Wallabies

-Like most uncommon exotic pets, wallabies are unfortunately not legal in all states in the United States.
+Unfortunately, like most uncommon exotic pets, wallabies are not legal in all states in the United States.
 They tend to be legal in more states than primates, exotic felines and canines, venomous reptiles, bears, and other commonly prohibited species.
 In general, states that ban these marsupials have laws that restrict most non-traditional pets based on that factor alone.

 Some states, like Colorado, specifically exempt wallabies from exotic animal possession bans.
 Legislation for exotic animals is constantly changing and is sometimes not even known by the officials who are supposed to enforce them, so it is the responsibility of a potential wallaby owner (and other uncommon exotic pet owners) to ensure their pet is legal by calling the authorities and to preferably get it in writing.